Try any of these experiments

 This is a virtual experiment to investigate the magnetic field produced by a coil.
 The number of turns on the coil can be selected.
 The maximum amps and voltage can be selected on the power supply and the actual amps read from a multimeter.
 The deflection of the magnetometer's needle tells you the strength of the field.

-This is a virtual experiment to determine the velocity of a projectile using a ballistic balance.
+This virtual experiment determines the velocity of a projectile using a ballistic balance.
 A round is fired at a suspended block of wood which swings and gains potential energy.
 The gain in PE can be equated to the kinetic energy at the point of impact.
 The momentum of the shell on firing can be equated to the shell and block after impact.